What is a non-registered account and how does it work?

 A non-registered account is a type of investment account that is subject to tax when income is earned on investments held in the account.
 A non-registered account is sometimes called a “taxable” or “open” account.

 A non-registered account can be used as part of your overall financial plan, with benefits like flexibility and no contribution limits.
 Typically, you need to be at least 18 to use a non-registered account, but you can use it for your entire life.

 Your contributions to a non-registered account are not tax-deductible.
 Investments in a non-registered account can earn interest or dividend income that is taxed as it is earned or generate capital gains that are taxed as they are realized.
-This investment income is taxed as it is earned, but withdrawals are not.
+This investment income is taxed as it is earned or realized, but withdrawals are not.

 There are two common types of non-registered accounts (cash and margin) that can be opened by individuals or jointly with spouses, and there are many other alternatives.
 With non-registered accounts, you can invest in mutual funds, exchange-traded funds, stocks, bonds and other products.

 Unlike Registered Retired Savings Plans (RRSPs) or Tax-Free Savings Accounts (TFSAs), non-registered accounts have no contribution limits, so you can save as much as you want without any penalty.
 There are also no withdrawal limits.

 Anyone over the age of 18 (or 19 in certain provinces) can open a non-registered account.
 There is no age limit on a non-registered account, unlike a RRSP, which must be matured into a Registered Retirement Income Fund at age 71.
 So, this could be a good option if you’re over, or planning on using this account over, the age of 71.